Sharp-Shark/Excelente/README.md

 Made by Sharp-Shark!
 This is still a Work-in-Progress.

-Use the following command to compile this project on Linux. gcc main.c table.c formlang.c collections.c util.c io.c
+Use the following command to compile this project on Linux: gcc main.c table.c formlang.c collections.c util.c io.c

-Use the following command to compile this project on Windows. x86_64-w64-mingw32-g++ main.c table.c formlang.c collections.c util.c io.c --static -fpermissive
+Use the following command to compile this project on Windows: x86_64-w64-mingw32-gcc main.c table.c formlang.c collections.c util.c io.c --static